ibm-cloud-docs/discovery-data/troubleshoot.md

     ```
     {: pre}

-1. On the data node, run the following command to check wheather an out of memory exception occurred:
+1. On the data node, run the following command to check whether an out-of-memory exception occurred:

     ```
     oc logs -l tenant=wd,ibm-es-data=True,ibm-es-master=False